anjanadatafolio/Big-Tech-ESG-Benchmark-FY2025/README.md

-# How Amazon, Google & Microsoft Measure Sustainability Differently
+# Benchmarking Sustainability Reporting Across Amazon, Microsoft & Google (FY2025)
-### An ESG Benchmarking Project (FY2025)

 Amazon, Microsoft, and Google all report ambitious climate targets and claim significant progress toward sustainable operations.
 Yet many of the metrics used to evaluate that progress — carbon intensity, renewable energy, water stewardship, Scope 3 emissions — are measured using different methodologies and reporting boundaries.

 **This project asks a simple question: are these sustainability claims actually comparable, and if not, what does comparing them properly reveal?**

-Using FY2025 sustainability disclosures, a normalized SQL dataset, and a 6-page Power BI dashboard, this project benchmarks the environmental performance of the three largest hyperscale cloud providers — while explicitly documenting where comparisons are valid and where they aren't.
+The project combines manual sustainability report review, data normalization, SQL analysis, and Power BI visualization to evaluate both environmental performance and reporting comparability.

 **[Full Findings & Q&A Detail](/Documentation/Full_Report.md) · [SQL Queries](/SQL) · [Dashboard File](/Power%20BI)**